 Our Story

-Jean Beryl Lilian Sainsbury, a compassionate benefactor, passed away at the age of 81 on February 10, 2007.
-Born Jean Lytle in 1925, she faced adversity early in life when her father left when she was just three years old.
-Despite these challenges, she excelled at Frances Holland School and later thrived in the fields of public relations and journalism at Reuters News Agency.
-Her passion for film inspired her to create Film Post, a magazine dedicated to celebrating cinema.
+Jean Beryl Lilian Lytle was born in England in 1925.
+Though her early years were shaped by hardship after her father left when she was just three, she showed determination and promise from a young age.
+She excelled at Frances Holland School and went on to build a successful career in public relations and journalism with Reuters News Agency.
+Her love of cinema later inspired her to create Film Post, a magazine dedicated to celebrating the art of film.

 The Jean Sainsbury Animal Welfare Trust